Grams versus Ounces

 One ounce equals roughly 28 grams.
 I think it's much more accurate to call for 14 grams of an ingredient than ½ ounce, mainly because your margin for error is greater--your scale might only measure ounces to the nearest ¼ ounce, leaving about a + or - 3.5 grams error in measuring.

 It's mainly a personal preference, but it does help with standardization and consistency in the final product.
-Honestly, I prefer weights (either metric or standard) over cups any day.
+I prefer weights (either metric or standard) over cups any day.

-In culinary school, we always weighed, mostly using a balance scale and then getting digital scales later in the program.
+In culinary school, we always weighed, mainly using a balance scale and then getting digital scales later in the program.
 Most of the recipes were written in pounds and ounces.
 The metric conversions were woefully inaccurate, and when I was there, they were talking about updating all the metric measurements.

 Cooking Conversions